Bailey County is named for Peter J Bailey, an Alamo hero.

 Contractor: W M Rice Construction Company of Dallas

 Description: The building faces east and is a two story buff colored brick and concrete structure.
 The building is located on landscaped grounds in the center of the city.
 The east front of the rectangular building and the north and south sides, have a small white colored stone porticoes.
 White colored stone trim is above the second story windows and along the flat roof line.
+The courtroom is located on the west side of the second story.
+On the west side is the one story County Jail and Law Enforcement center constructed in 1969.
+The architect was Bill W Cantrell and the contractor was E D Lampe of Lubbock.

 See: The contractor, William M Rice of Amarillo, also constructed courthouses as W M Rice Construction Company in Briscoe County, Cochran County, Freestone County, Limestone County, Lipscomb County, Oldham County, Parmer County and Wood County and designed the courthouse in Lynn County..